Qiksar/crudio/README.md

 You now have a prototype database to beging your next rapid prototyping project, and so far, you haven't had to write one line of code!

+## Next Steps

+Read more detail about the value of creating test data, and how Crudio helps your prototyping and testing activities go faster.

+Once you have your Postgres and Hasura containers running, refer to the Sample Queries section below for some quick graphql query examples.
+The examples are intended to show you how easy it is to explore the test data with the Hasura Console, and prove the data is easy to understand and looks sensible.

 # About Crudio